9 Best Jira plugins

 Considering that different issues can be related in a way, this plugin also allows you to map out issues according to their dependencies.

-Draw.io enables a stable, secure, and easy approach to diagramming for Jira – you’ll be able to store diagram data within Jira, and always have it at hands reach.
+Draw.io enables a stable, secure, and easy approach to the diagram for Jira – you’ll be able to store diagram data within Jira, and always have it at hand reach.

 This flowchart maker is much more just that – with it, you’ll be able to create: